KDE/digikam-doc/geolocation_editor/geoeditor_kmlexport.rst

 .. contents::

 `KML <https://en.wikipedia.org/wiki/Keyhole_Markup_Language>`_ for **Keyhole Markup Language** is an XML notation for expressing geographic annotation and visualization within two-dimensional maps and three-dimensional Earth browsers.
 KML was developed for use with Google Earth but Open Source Applications can also use this kind of container.
-KML is an international standard from the Open Geospatial Consortium.
+KML is an open standard from the `Open Geospatial Consortium <https://en.wikipedia.org/wiki/Open_Geospatial_Consortium>`_.

 .. figure:: images/geoeditor_kml_export.webp
     :alt: